ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 CKEditor 5 is built using TypeScript and has native type definitions.
 All the official packages and builds distributed using NPM and CDN contain type definitions.
 Custom builds produced by the **online builder** and **DLL** versions of packages provided by CKEditor 5 do not provide built-in typings yet.

 <info-box hint>
 	Using TypeScript is just an option.
 If you don't need its features, you can continue using CKEditor 5 in JavaScript.
 </info-box>

 <info-box warning>
 	Starting with the v37.0.0 release, CKEditor 5 has built-in type definitions.
-Our official integrations for {@link installation/frameworks/angular Angular}, {@link installation/frameworks/react React}, and {@link installation/frameworks/vuejs-v3 Vue 3} also support TypeScript.
 If you used type definitions created by the community, you will need to replace them with native types.
 Check the {@link updating/update-to-37 Update to v37.0.0} guide.
 </info-box>

 ## Why use CKEditor 5 with TypeScript?